 Business Problem

-Currently, PESC provides standards for the electronic exchange of Transcripts, Application for Admission, Electronic Portfolios, Test Scores, Common Credentials, and other standards.
-These standards provide exchange partners to have a basis for creating exchange software and for interpreting the data sent to them.
+Currently, PESC provides standards for the electronic exchange of Transcripts, Applications for Admission, Electronic Portfolios, Test Scores, Common Credentials, and other standards.
+These standards provide exchange partners with a basis for creating exchange software and interpreting the data sent to them.
 These standards currently support Electronic Data Exchange (EDI) and eXtensible Markup Language (XML) formats.
 With the recent increased use of Javascript Object Notation (JSON) as an exchange medium for web services and other data exchanges, users of PESC standards have expressed the desire to use JSON as an exchange medium.

 Solution

 PESC has embarked on a phased approach to provide PESC Compliant exchanges of PESC standards using JSON.
 The first phase is to provide rules for interpreting XML schema standards in the generation and parsing of JSON.
-While this might appear to be a manual process, the EdExchange project, using Java technology, has demonstrated that the XML schema can be used to automate the creation of programming language objects which then enforce the constraints of the schema on the generation of JSON, as well as determine the validity of an incoming JSON instance.
+This might appear to be a manual process.
+However, the EdExchange project, using Java technology, has demonstrated that the XML schema can be used to automate the creation of programming language objects.
+In turn, these enforce the constraints of the schema on the generation of JSON, as well as determine the validity of an incoming JSON instance.
 This document provides detailed rules and examples that will assist the PESC community in generating and consuming PESC compliant JSON.
-Our experience with EdExchange is that most of these rules are implicit in tools such as JAXB, and those that are not implemented by default can be implemented by configuration options.
+Our experience with EdExchange is that most of these rules are implicit in tools such as JAXB, and those that are not implemented by default can be implemented via configuration options.

-The second phase of this project is to explore the application of PESC standards through JSON schema language, JSON-LD, and/or OpenAPI specifications.
-In addition, PESC will continue to search for the holy grail of a modeling language that will act as Chomsky's "deep structure" [3] for standards so that one specification will encapsulate the constraints on any type of serialization and provide for the translation between them.
-This phase is not in the scope of this document.
+The second phase of this project will explore the application of PESC standards through JSON schema language, JSON-LD, and/or OpenAPI specifications.
+In addition, PESC will continue to search for the holy grail of a modeling language that will act as Chomsky's "deep structure" [3] for standards.
+This would allow one specification to encapsulate the constraints on any type of serialization and provide for the translation between them.
+This second phase is not in the scope of this document.

 Table of Contents